roura356a/csk/intl.en-US/Best Practices/Migrate applications from a Swarm cluster to a Kubernetes cluster/Swarm cluster to Kubernetes Cluster features comparison/YAML file configurations.md

             tier: frontend
         spec:    # The container details.
           containers:    #
-          - image: wordpress:4   #---2 The image and related version details.
+          - image: wordpress:4   #---2 The image and its version.
             name: wordpress
             env:    #---4 The environment variable.
-You can use ConfigMaps and secrets based on env.
+You can reference ConfigMaps and Secrets through env.
             - name: WORDPRESS_DB_HOST
               value: wordpress-mysql  #---7 The name of the MySQL service that is accessed by the WordPress application.
             - name: WORDPRESS_DB_PASSWORD    #---5 You can use a Secret to store the password.